Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 The ACL is a band of tough, fibrous tissue that stabilizes the knee.
 Injuries to the ACL are very common—especially among athletes.
-Most often, the injury occurs when the knee is forced beyond its normal range of motion.
+Most often, the injury happens when the knee is forced beyond its normal range of motion.
 This can stretch or tear the ligament, much like the fibers of a rope coming apart.
 You may have pain and swelling and feel like your knee “gives out.”
-A treatment called thermal shrinkage can help repair the ACL.
+A treatment called thermal shrinkage can help repair a partially torn ACL.
+Thermal shrinkage is one of several surgical and nonsurgical treatments for a partially torn ACL.

-Heating parts of the ACL causes them to shrink.
+Heating parts of the partially torn ACL causes them to shrink.
 This tightens the ligament and allows it to better stabilize the joint.
 Thermal shrinkage is done during an arthroscopic procedure.
-A long, thin lighted tube called an arthroscope is used to see and operate inside the knee.
+A long, thin, lighted tube called an arthroscope is inserted into the knee joint and used to see and operate inside the knee.
+Other surgical and nonsurgical choices are used for a completely torn ACL.

-Before the Procedure: Follow your surgeon’s instructions on how to prepare for the procedure.
-You may need to stop eating and drinking after midnight before the procedure.
+Before the procedure.
+Follow your surgeon’s instructions on how to prepare for the procedure.
+Follow any directions you are given for not eating or drinking before surgery.
+Discuss any medicines you take with your surgeon to determine whether you need to stop.
 When you arrive at the hospital or surgery center, you will change into a hospital gown.
-You will be given medication to relax you.
-You may be partially awake or completely asleep during the procedure.
+You will be given medicine to relax you.
+You may be given other medicines, such as antibiotics.
+You may be partially awake or completely asleep during the procedure, depending on the type of anesthesia chosen.

 Failure to tighten the ACL